Blog

 How Can I Prevent Poisoning?

 Clearly, preventing acetaminophen poisoning in the first place is your best option.
 Do this by keeping any and all medications out of your pet’s reach, and never give your pet a painkiller meant for humans.
-Additionally, be cautious about other household items that could be toxic to your pets.
-For example, some essential oils are harmful to pets.
-Learn more about this in our article on Essential Oils That Are Toxic to Pets.
+Additionally, be cautious about other household items that could be toxic to your pets, including the risks associated with acetaminophen (Tylenol) toxicity.
+For instance, certain essential oils are harmful to pets.
+Learn more about these hazards in our article on Essential Oils That Are Toxic to Pets.

 Does your pet need an appointment?
 Call us, your local vet clinic in Suwannee County, FL, today!